dolfin-adjoint/dolfin-adjoint/docs/source/download/index.rst

 Source code
 ===========

-The source code of `pyadjoint` is available on https://github.com/dolfin-adjoint/pyadjoint.
+The source code of `dolfin-adjoint` is available on https://github.com/dolfin-adjoint/dolfin-adjoint.